 - Landlords vs. Property Management Companies

-Duplexes are bigger than flats in general.
+Duplexes are more significant than flats in general.
 The average size of a single unit in a duplex is slightly more than 1000 sqft, where a family can reside easily.
-Whereas the average size of a flat is almost 941 sqft.
+At the same time, the average size of a flat is almost 941 sqft.

 Structure and Design